Eric B.

-Louis Eric Barrier (born November 8, 1963) is an American rapper, producer and DJ for the golden age hip hop duo Eric B. & Rakim.

-Eric B. & Rakim's album Paid in Full was named the greatest hip hop album of all time by MTV in 2006, and the duo were nominated in 2011 for induction into the Rock and Roll Hall of Fame.
+Louis Eric Barrier (born November 8, 1963) is an American rapper, record producer, and DJ from New York City.
+One half of the golden age hip hop duo Eric B. & Rakim, he formed the group in 1986 and served as its primary producer and DJ.
+Their debut album, Paid in Full (1987) was named the greatest hip hop album of all time by MTV in 2006, and the duo were nominated in 2011 for induction into the Rock and Roll Hall of Fame.

-Eric B. has played police officer Mike Gee on the TV series Blue Bloods since 2019.
+Barrier played the character of officer Mike Gee on the television series Blue Bloods since 2019.

-Life
+Early life

-Eric B. was born on November 8, 1963 in East Elmhurst, Queens.
+Eric B. was born Louis Eric Barrier on November 8, 1963, in East Elmhurst, Queens.
 He attended William Cullen Bryant High School under a basketball scholarship.
-"I thought of becoming a pro ball player," he said.
+"I thought of becoming a pro ball player", he said.
 "But music became a priority."

-Music career
+Career

 Eric B. started deejaying with his younger brother and two friends at a roller rink.
 He cites deejays such as DJ Vernon, King Charles, and Grandmaster Flash as early influences, recalling: "I remember sneaking out to the armories at night, sneaking out to the parties at St. Gabriel School on Astoria Boulevard".
 By 1985, Eric B. worked as a DJ at the New York radio station WBLS; there, he sought to find an artist to rap over his DJing, which led him to meet Rakim.
 Eric B. had also considered work with Freddie Foxxx, but was unable to successfully meet with him before forming his partnership with Rakim.

 Eric B. and Rakim released their first single, "Eric B. Is President," in 1986.
 Eric B. included an uncredited sample of James Brown's "Funky President" on the track, which led Brown to sue the duo, in one of the earliest court cases related to sampling in hip-hop.
 The duo then went on to release their debut album, Paid in Full, in 1987.
 This album was highly acclaimed immediately upon its release, and has come to be regarded as one of the greatest albums in hip-hop history; Eric B. has been praised for his "martial and percussive" production and effective use of samples on the album.

 After three more albums, Eric B. and Rakim's record contract with MCA came to a close.
 Concerned that Rakim might abandon him, Eric B. refused to sign the release contract, leading to a protracted legal battle between him, Rakim, and the label.
 This situation led the duo to split up completely in 1992.
 After separating from Rakim, Eric B. released one solo album – 1995's Eric B. – but primarily worked as a producer and executive for Street Life Records, a now-defunct subsidiary of Scotti Brothers Records.

 Eric B. and Rakim fell out of contact after they ceased to collaborate musically, but in 2016, they reconnected and announced their reunion.
 The duo has once again begun holding concerts, and is working on remastering their albums, but indicated that they were not planning to release new music.